Submissions

 1. The manuscript is written in Microsoft Word format.

 2. The manuscript is written in Indonesian or English with the font Garamond.
-The length of the script 7 to 15 pages typed with a single space.
+The length of the script is 7 to 15 pages typed with a single space.

 WRITING SYSTEM